luizbgomide/EclipsePhase2e-ptbr/src.clean_html/11/04-luna.md

 ## Lunar Crime

-Luna's prevalent economic hardship has made criminal activity particularly attractive.
+Luna’s prevalent economic hardship has made criminal activity particularly attractive.
 Numerous criminal syndicates maintain a presence on Luna, relying on local organized gangs for their operations.
 The manufacture and smuggling of proscribed nanotechnology is alarmingly common in hidden cavern systems, and Luna’s low escape velocity makes smuggling both easy and lucrative.
 It is also believed that a number of reclaimer groups utilize Luna’s proximity to Earth and have established bases of operation in secluded regions of the Lunar landscape with the aid of disgruntled surfacedwelling synths.
 Affluent Lunars point to these activities as further evidence of the undesirable ethics of the synthmorph population.

 ## Lunar Habitats